Old Jeep truck pulling a heavy log through a muddy forest trail at sunrise, golden light breaking through the trees

-A story about a Jeep, a Volvo, and learning which vehicle belongs in which season.
+A story about a Jeep, a Volvo, and knowing what belongs in which season.

 When I was eight years old, I learned to drive a Jeep that got three miles to the gallon.